Macrometacorp/docs/docs/search/patterns.md

 | Rhodes Hotel |
 | ... |

 It should be noted that since the default Analyzer is the identity it is not necessary to set the Analyzer context with the ANALYZER() function here.
-Therefore, exactly the same results can be obtained by executing the query shown in Listing 4.
+Therefore, exactly the same results can be obtained by running the following query:.

 ```sql
 FOR review IN sample1_view1